BestDosage

 If you're pursuing off-label HBOT, ask about package pricing.
 Most freestanding clinics offer 20- or 40-session packages at 15-25% discounts.
 Some offer financing.
 HSA/FSA funds are generally eligible for HBOT.

-What to Look for in an HBOT Center
+What Should You Look for in an HBOT Center?

 The most important factors, in order: